Grammarian/JPP-Hipchat-Parser-Exercise/README.rst

 difficult to beat within Python itself.
 We could write a specialized extension -- perhaps using Cython -- which would probably out perform it, but that would be a significant investment.

 As always, performance should be profiled before being optimized.
+Doing that showed a surprising (or perhaps not so surprising) result.
 The most significant performance cost is not parsing the message -- it is converting the result to JSON.
 Without the JSON conversion, the performance was:

     10000 messages: 0.098521 seconds

 The JSON conversion was taking 4 times as long as parsing the message.
-This, making the parsing faster was pointless.
+This, making the parsing faster would be pointless.

 This shows that using JSON as an intermediary format is inefficient (a fact that I suspect you already knew).